iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/2-access-personal-details/3-learn.md

 ---
-title: "Thing to think about when posting to social networking sites"
+title: What to post to social networking sites
 published: true
 ---